Ask Slashdot: Should You Use Password Managers?

 I know the program can be used on macOS, but can a password database created on a Windows PC be used on macOS?

-Keypass for me (Score:4, Informative)
+Keypass for me (Score:5, Informative)

 I don't trust cloud-based password managers.
 Use KeePass and encrypt your keyfile with a really strong password.
 If you want to access your keyfile from multiple devices, sync it to the cloud with box/dropbox/gdrive/etc. Even if the keyfile is stolen, it'd be very difficult to compromise if you use a strong password.